Directorate

 Namibia has a source-based income tax system.
-Residents and non-resident are taxed on their income from a Namibian sourced, subject to certain exclusions.
+Residents and non-residents are taxed on their income from a Namibian source, subject to certain exclusions.
 Non-residents can have relief under Double Taxation Agreements.

 Personal Income Tax (PIT)

-PIT is one of government’s main sources of income.
-Income tax is levied on residents’ source income, with appropriate relief to avoid double taxation.
-Non-residents are also taxed on their income from a Namibia source.
+PIT is one of government's main sources of income.
+Tax is levied on residents' source income, with appropriate relief to avoid double taxation.
+Non-residents are also taxed on income from a Namibian source.

 Corporate Income Tax (CIT)

-CIT is a tax imposed on companies resident in Namibia, which are incorporated under the laws of, or which are effectively managed in, the country, and which derive income from within the country.
-Non-resident companies which operate through a branch or which have a permanent establishment within Namibia are subject to tax on all income from a source within the Namibia.
+CIT is imposed on companies resident in Namibia — incorporated under the laws of, or effectively managed in, the country — which derive income from within Namibia.

 Transfer Duty